Skip to Content

 Why do I need car insurance?

 In short: it’s the law.
 To drive a car in Ireland, you must have insurance.
-Driving without insurance is a criminal offence, and could lead to 5 penalty points and a fine of up €5,000.
-It could leave to disqualification or even a 6 month prison sentence.
+Driving without insurance is a criminal offence and could lead to 5 penalty points and a fine of up €5,000.
+It could lead to disqualification or even a 6-month prison sentence.

 Generally, when there is an incident, the insurer of whoever is at fault covers the other driver’s car.
 You can find out more about making a claim after an incident here.